This radio was sold at the Radio Attic!

 Pacific 37-6322 (1938)

 In all of my years this is only the second one of these radios I have located.
 Pacific was a Chicago based foundry and made some terrific radio primarily for export.
 They were strong sellers to the Asian market and offered some production to domestic sources as well.
-This example has a Acatone tag, meaning it was marketed by the Federated Dept Stores, now known as Macy's.
-The radio is quite unique as it is a six-tube super-het offering both am and shortwave.
+This example has an Acatone tag, meaning it was marketed by the Federated Dept Stores, now known as Macy's.
+The radio is quite unique as it is a six-tube super-het offering both AM and shortwave.
 Interestingly, it is a transformer free set using a ballast tube instead.
 Note the oversized dial, with the classic sailing ship motif, and how dramatic the colors are in a darker interior.
 To my surprise the factory back is still attached!
 The radio sports a new and sensitive 6E5 eye tube and along with a tone control, the radio offers a dramatic ability to enjoy listening to it.
 My tech has done a complete restoration and he added our mini-jack for the ability to connect the radio to any modern device.
 This will allow you an unlimited choice of content which will allow you to use this with your iPhone, smart phone, iPods, or record player.
 AM transmitter and Bluetooth options are available starting at $25!
 Click here for details!
-14-1/2"W x 11"H x 9"D. $795.00.
-(0961811)
+14-1/2"W x 11"H x 9"D.

 Pacific 37-6322 (1938)

 In all of my years this is only the second one of these radios I have located.
 Pacific was a Chicago based foundry and made some terrific radio primarily for export.
 They were strong sellers to the Asian market and offered some production to domestic sources as well.
-This example has a Acatone tag, meaning it was marketed by the Federated Dept Stores, now known as Macy's.
-The radio is quite unique as it is a six-tube super-het offering both am and shortwave.
+This example has an Acatone tag, meaning it was marketed by the Federated Dept Stores, now known as Macy's.
+The radio is quite unique as it is a six-tube super-het offering both AM and shortwave.
 Interestingly, it is a transformer free set using a ballast tube instead.
 Note the oversized dial, with the classic sailing ship motif, and how dramatic the colors are in a darker interior.
 To my surprise the factory back is still attached!
 The radio sports a new and sensitive 6E5 eye tube and along with a tone control, the radio offers a dramatic ability to enjoy listening to it.
 My tech has done a complete restoration and he added our mini-jack for the ability to connect the radio to any modern device.
 This will allow you an unlimited choice of content which will allow you to use this with your iPhone, smart phone, iPods, or record player.
 AM transmitter and Bluetooth options are available starting at $25!
 Click here for details!
-14-1/2"W x 11"H x 9"D. $795.00.
-(0961811)
+14-1/2"W x 11"H x 9"D.

 Back to Top

-Radios for sale at the Radio Attic are offered by independent sellers and not by the Webmaster.
+Radios for sale at the Radio Attic are offered by independent advertisers and not by the Webmaster.

 Sellers are identified at the top of each page.
 You must directly contact the seller to purchase a radio.

-© 1999, 2024 Radio Attic
+© 1999, 2026 the Radio Attic